 Poul Henningsen, 1920-30

-The PH3½-3 Glass Pendant is one of many advanced projects undertaken by Poul Henningsen in the development of his world-famous three-shade system from 1926.
-Poul Henningsen devoted most of his life to taming electric light.
-He based his three-shade design on a logarithmic spiral to make optimum use of the light source.
-He was constantly doing calculations and tests.
-The form of the shades was determined by the way they were required to shape and reflect the light, and the lamp was designed to be glare-free.
+The PH3 ½-3 Glass Pendant is one of many projects undertaken by Poul Henningsen as part of the development of his lampshade ensemble, a world-renowned concept launched in 1926.
+Poul Henningsen devoted most of his life to taming electric lighting.
+He based his lampshade concept on a logarithmic spiral to make optimum use of the light source.
+He was constantly calculating and testing.

 PH 3 ½-3 – Glass, chrome